-Tecno Spark 10C price in Pakistan July 2023
+Tecno Spark 10c price in Pakistan July 2023

-The Tecno Phantom V Fold will be available soon on the market...

-The Tecno Spark 10C is easily available on the market at an affordable price and has impressive features.
+The Tecno Spark 10c is a budget device that has been recently launched in Pakistan with great features, and the device is now available for purchase on the market at an affordable price range.

-The device boasts a 6.6-inch IPS LCD capacitive touchscreen display with a resolution of 720 x 1612 pixels.
+The Tecno Spark 10c has a 6.6-inch IPS LCD 90 Hz display with an HD+ resolution of 720 x 1600 pixels.
+The immersive display ensures vibrant colors and sharp visuals, making it ideal for gaming, streaming, and browsing.

-The Tecno Spark 10C is powered by a Unisoc T606 chipset and a 1.6 GHz octa-core processor.
-The device’s GPU is called the Mali-G57 MP1.

-It comes with a triple-camera setup on the back.
-The primary camera of the phone is 16 MP, and the front-facing camera is 8 MP.
+The smartphone houses a powerful and efficient MediaTek Helio A25 chipset.
+This octa-core processor is designed to handle everyday tasks with ease.
+From browsing social media to running productivity apps, the Spark 10c ensures smooth performance without significant lags or slowdowns.

+In terms of storage, the device offers 128 GB of internal storage, providing ample space to store photos, videos, apps, and more.
+Additionally, the device is equipped with 12 GB of RAM, which enhances multitasking capabilities and enables seamless switching between applications.

 |Build